kcsandusky/Auto-keys.lol/README.md

 Download the Python 3.7 installer and run it.
 Select custom installation and make sure the add to PATH box is checked.
 All the components should be installed with python. run ```pip install requests_html``` to intstall the components

 # Usage
-Running the CMD_1.3.py program will open a cmd window that will automatically search for keys.
-The GUI_1.0.py program will open a cmd and a Auto keys GUI VERSION 1.0 window.
-Click start on the Auto keys GUI VERSION 1.0 window and it will start searching for keys.
+Running the CMD_1.4-BTC.py or CMD_1.4-ETH.py program will open a cmd window that will automatically search for keys and log the page address in a file.
 Enjoy!

-# VERSION 1.3 release notes
+# VERSION 1.4 release notes
 Removed multi-threading but replaced the algorithm with a faster one